 - Campus email address

-- Enrollment status (full-time, part-time, or less than part-time)
+- Enrollment status (e.g., full-time, part-time or less than part-time)

 - Participation in officially recognized activities and sports, including photographs of athletes

-- Degrees and certificates received including date awarded
+- Degrees and certificates applied for and/or received including award date

 - Previous education institutions attended